-2019 - 001 Segregation of Duties Name of contact person: Rufus Duckworth, Mayor Corrective Action: The duties will be separated as much as possible and alternative controls will be used to compensate for lack of separation.
+2021 - 001 Segregation of Duties

+Name of contact person: Rufus Duckworth, Mayor

+Corrective Action: The duties will be separated as much as possible, by possibly training and utilizing non-financial personnel and utilizing alternative controls.
 The governing board will become more involved in providing some of these controls.

 Proposed Completion Date: The Board will implement the above procedure immediately.